-Topics include: concrete technology, introduction to limit states design for reinforced concrete structures, analysis and design of rectangular and T-beams for flexure and shear; bond stresses and development length of reinforcement.
+Topics include: concrete technology, introduction to limit states design for reinforced concrete structures, analysis and design of rectangular and T-beams for flexure and shear; an introduction to continuity in concrete construction for beam and one-way continuous slab design and development length of reinforcement.
 Laboratory exercises include: mixing, admixtures, curing, aggregate tests, strength tests for concrete; fabrication and testing of a reinforced concrete beam.

-CEE405A

-Structural Analysis
+CEE405A Structural Analysis

 Stiffness method: plane and space trusses; beams; plane and space frames; grids.
 Finite element method: beams and trusses; triangular and quadrilateral elements for plane stress, plane strain and plates.
 Application of in-house and commercial structural analysis programs.